 I’m about mid-way through my “week of farro” experiment.
 I cooked a big batch of farro earlier in the week and am using it in a variety of different dishes.
 Yesterday I used the cooked farro to build a simple breakfast bowl with bananas, walnuts, and just a touch of vanilla and brown sugar.
 I loved this Banana Nut Breakfast Farro because I can actually use this base template, make simple adjustments, and have a slightly different bowl every morning.

-What type of adjustments?
-Well, you can add other toppings like, flax seed, coconut, or raisins.
+You can add all sorts of other toppings to this breakfast bowl like, flax seed, coconut, or raisins.
 Or you can stir different flavors into the cooked farro, like cinnamon or peanut butter.
 Basically, farro is just as flexible of a breakfast grain as is oatmeal.
 The major difference being the texture.
 Oatmeal is rolled flat into flakes, whereas farro is plump and chewy and doesn’t get as thick or pasty when cooked.
 Instead, it kind of looks like rehydrated Sugar Smacks! :D

 Banana Nut Breakfast Farro